vegaprotocol/documentation/docs/concepts/vega-protocol.md

 [Vega community forum](https://community.vega.xyz): Share your draft proposals for community discussion.

 ### Propose a new market [WIP]
 Tokenholders can propose new markets, which then need to be voted on by other tokenholders.
 If the market proposal gets a majority of tokeholder support, then it will be enacted.
-The required majority is set with the network parameter `governance.proposal.market.requiredMajority`.
+The required majority is defined by the network parameter `governance.proposal.market.requiredMajority`.

 :::info
 A liquidity commitment is optional when proposing a market, but a market will not enter into continuous trading until its liquidity needs are met.
 :::

 To propose a market, you'll need to provide the details required for the market to begin trading right away.
+While some of the fields are free-text, others are constrained by a range set through network parameters, to ensure that the values provided are fit for purpose.

 Required fields include:
 * Instrument details, including a human-readable name, an understandable shortcode for the market, the type of product (futures)
+* Risk model parameters
 * Product specifics including the settlement asset and quote name
 * Decimal places for the settlement asset, market, and positions
 * Oracle details, including the oracle's public key, specifications for the settlement price and trading termination, and data filters
 * Liquidity monitoring parameters, including the target stake parameters, triggering ratio and auction extension
-* Risk model parameters

 Optional fields include:
 * Metadata so that people can easily interpret the market's details